dsimidzija/python-althaia/README.md

 * [Optional] Run `poetry run task upstream-performance`.
 * [Optional] Inspect the wheel content with `poetry run task inspect`.
 * Run `poetry run task publish-test` to deploy to test PyPI.

+## Known Issues

+* If you have any marshmallow warnings ignored in your `pytest.ini`, i.e. you have `filterwarnings` set up to ignore an error starting with `marshmallow.warnings`, you will get an import error even if you're doing `althaia.patch()` in your `conftest.py`.
+As a workaround, you can change it to start with `althaia.marshmallow.warnings`.
+This happens because pytest is trying to import marshmallow before Althaia gets a chance to patch the importer.

 [marshmallow]: https://github.com/marshmallow-code/marshmallow
 [cython]: https://github.com/cython/cython